TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 #### After Deployment

 You've just deployed your app successfully; everything is going your way, and this will be a great day!
-But then you visit your app... and are greeted with the dreaded 500 page.
+However, when you visit your app... you are greeted with the dreaded 500 page.

 Nothing induces panic in a developer quite like a 500 page.
 It could mean just about anything.
 Error pages in production are deliberately vague to let users know something went wrong without all the overwhelming technical jargon.
 Another important reason is to prevent attackers from using errors in your system to their advantage.

-But you have a few tools at your disposal to help you diagnose the problem.
+You have a few tools at your disposal to help you diagnose the problem.
 The first is the application logs.

 The application logs are the output of your application as it's running.
 It tells you what's happening with your app as it's happening.
 All the incoming requests and database queries are recorded, and you can see them being recorded in real-time.